FnuPratichi/Custom_tfidf_implementation/README.md

-1. Task: Implement own fit() and transform() functions to calculate TF-IDF without using libraries like TfidfVectorizer from sklearn, while comparing the output with sklearn’s version.
+Task: Implement own fit() and transform() functions to calculate TF-IDF without using libraries like TfidfVectorizer from sklearn, while comparing the output with sklearn’s version.<h3>